11ume/kable/docs/doc.md

 <br>

-> Kable aims to be extremely simple and to hide all the complexity.
+> Kable aims to be extremely simple to hide all unnecessary complexity.

 <br>